soapiestwaffles/docker-awskubectl/README.md

 # docker-awskubectl
-A simple image with the AWSv2 CLI and kubectl
+A simple image with the AWSv2 CLI and kubectl for AMD64